5 best Robin alternatives & competitors

 Kadence pricing

-Kadence prices are not publicly displayed on their website, requiring custom quotes for evaluation.
-This lack of transparency makes budgeting difficult and contrasts with platforms like deskbird that publish their pricing tiers clearly.
+Pricing is not publicly displayed.
+Custom quotes are required for evaluation, which makes budgeting difficult and contrasts with platforms like deskbird that publish their pricing clearly.

 Kadence potential drawbacks